 Adrian joined Watsi on March 12th, 2013.
-Six years ago, Adrian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Adrian's most recent donation supported Hatsumi, a 19-month-old baby from Bolivia, for heart surgery.
+Seven years ago, Adrian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Adrian's most recent donation supported Kyaw, a father and farmer from Burma, to fund fracture repair surgery.

 Hatsumi is a 19-month-old baby who lives with her parents and five older siblings.
 Her mother sells flowers in the market and her father takes care of her and her brothers and sisters at home.
 Hatsumi was born with a cardiac condition called ventricular septal defect, where a hole exists between the two lower chambers of her heart, causing blood leakage.
 This often leaves her weak and short of breath.
 Hatsumi and her family traveled to our medical partner, Haiti Cardiac Alliance, to seek treatment.
 On March 8th, Hatsumi will undergo a surgical procedure where doctors will sew a patch over the hole to prevent blood from leaking through.
 Now, Hatsumi's family needs help raising $1,500 to fund the procedure.
 Hatsumi's mother said, "Our family is praying that our daughter will be able to breathe more easily once her surgery is over!"